Aatif123-hub/Movie-Recommendation/README.md

 1. Make sure you have Python installed on your system.
 You can download it from the official Python website: https://www.python.org/downloads/

 2. Install the required packages using pip.
-Open a terminal/command prompt and run the following command:
+Open a terminal/command prompt and run the following command: !pip install -r  requirements.txt

 ## Usage